SebAtkins/woflenstein-style-rendering/README.md

-# woflenstein-style-rendering
+# Wolfenstein 3D Style Rendering

-This is a small project for me to learn more about how the world was rendered in Wolfenstein 3D.
+This is a small project for me to learn more about how the world was rendered in Wolfenstein 3D and also raycasting.

 To cast the rays in this program I check for horizontal and vertical walls individually and then find the shortest distance to a vertical or horizontal wall for a given ray.
 This ray is then used as the distance for selecting the height of the wall, and is also used to map the texture onto the wall.